una/una.github.io/_posts/blog/2019-01-04-year-in-review.md

 5. **Get Fit**: There were points in there year where I was more fit than others.
 I started going to the gym a lot (over 100 check ins, yay!), and did keto for 2 months (lost 12 lbs, yay!).
 But all-in-all, it was still a rough year for me health-wise because of my knee, and it really prevented me from being able to run and work out harder.
 I need to continue strength training (squat life), and I hope that I'll be able to make running more comfortable.
 6. **500 Contributions**: I did technically have over 500 github contributions this year, but very few were to outside projects.
 I was excited to be able to contribute to the Google Labs Houdini repo though :) even though it was small.

-<h2>2019: __INTENTION HERE __</h2>
+<h2>2019: Confidently Create</h2>

 In 2018, I had a lot of ideas and explored new interests and platforms.
 I really like that about myself and my past year, but what I also did was second guess a lot of what I was putting out there, and was in my own head too much about it.
-Next year, I want to live my best life and not appologize for it or second guess myself.
+Next year, I want to live my best life and not apologize for it or second guess myself.
 Life's not that serious, so I'm ready to go into 2019 giving fewer fucks and making more things.

 I've been thinking a lot about goals for next year, and how to keep them actionable + myself accountable.
 So for each goal, I'm going to think about a plan for success.

 ### Goals for 2019

 1. **Ship 10 Web Projects**: 10 sounds like a lot, but I want to ship more small projects next year.
 The best way to improve your technical skills is via practice, so I want to build as I learn and focus on upping my JavaScript and GraphQL game.
+I want to build useful things that help people, but sometimes small utilities are the best for that.
 2. **Refine Content Production Workflow**: I want to continue my existing content streams (podcast, dev doodles, blogging), but also make more video content and product more of the others as well.
 I'm doing a Skillshare course next year, so that'll be a good start but I want to also refine my process for continuing to put out more content.
 I'd love to post a blog post a month (12/year), and a video every week, but it will take discipline and thought.
-I still have to think about this one -- maybe a blog post to come.
+I still have to think about optimizing my schedule and how to achieve this one -- maybe a blog post to come.
-3. **Make More Money**: Everyone wants to make more money don't they 😛 What I really mean by this goal is monetizing a side project and figuring out how to make passive income.
-I've been playing with a few things casually this year, and I'm looking forward to diving in more next year.
+3. **Increase Income Streams**: Everyone wants to make more money don't they? 😛 What I really mean by this goal is monetizing a side project and figuring out how to make passive income.
+I've been playing with a few ideas casually this year, and I'm looking forward to diving in more next year.
-4. **Consume Daily Dev Content**: I want to *consume* more technical content and continue to stay on top of this ever-changing field.
-So I resolve to consume at least 1 blog post (like actually read it, not just skim), or podcast, or video, and share what I'm learning as I go with the hashtag *#dailydevdollop*.
+4. **Consume Daily Dev Content**: I want to *consume* more technical content to continue to stay on top of this ever-changing field.
+So I resolve to consume at least 1 blog post (like actually read it, not just skim things with interesting headlines), or podcast, or video, and share what I'm learning as I go with the hashtag *[#dailydevdollop](https://twitter.com/search?q=%40una%20%23dailydevdollop)*.
 5. **Support Women**: I want to support women and minorities in tech more next year.
 This year I donated money but next year I'd like to donate my time and resources, or make resources that can help boost others up.
 6. **Physical Fitness**: I have resolutions to be more physically fit every year (relatable content,  I'm sure), and this year I want to do that with two goals: doing more healthy cooking and meal prep, and if possible, running a half marathon with my partner somewhere fun this year.
 That would be my dream.
 I really miss running!

 So that's all for now.
-I'm going to do some more thinking about next steps with project and video ideas, and I'll catch you all in 2019!
+I'm going to do some more thinking about next steps with project and video ideas, and if there's anything you'd like to see from me, comment below!